samcodee/turbo-charger/index.md

 ##### Production
 Lamborghini built just five examples of the Veneno: one for factory testing (dubbed car number zero), one retained for the factory, and three cars for customers, all of which were customised to customer specifications.

+#### Tesla model 3 performance
+Tesla Model 3 is the all-electric entry-level sedan from Tesla Inc. and we decode why Tesla Model 3 managed to attract such high number of buyers and why is it so special?

+If you are a fan of Marvel’s Iron Man in reel-life, you have to know about Elon Musk, the real-life Iron Man.
+While it’s not appropriate to draw parallels between an imaginary comic character and a real-life human, you just can’t ignore the similarities between the two.
+Both of them have worked towards the advancement of science and keep on bringing new technologies, which are much ahead of their time.
+Musk is currently at the helm of three companies that include Paypal, Tesla Inc. (formerly known as Tesla Motors), and SpaceX.

+We are more interested towards the Tesla Inc., a company that pioneers in manufacturing all-electric luxury cars.
+Today, Tesla Inc. is valued more than some of the biggest names in the automotive industry and that’s not bad at all, given that Tesla Motors is just over a decade old.
+Tesla Motors has already given us cars like the Model S luxury sedan and Model X luxury crossover.
+But it was the announcement of the Tesla Model 3 that took the electric-car game to a whole new level.
+Let us decode why Tesla Model 3 managed to attract such high number of buyers and why is it so special?

+##### Budget Sedan
+Elon Musk has been very clear about the positioning of his brand’s cars in the market.
+Tesla sells only luxury all-electric cars and not budget cars.
+So when Tesla announced the entry-level Model 3, the market got berserk.
+Tesla priced the Model 3 for $35000 (base model) and within no time, received 1 lakh+ bookings.
+As of now, total bookings stand at 2 lakh cars.
+That’s a huge number by any means and going by the current rate, it will take at least 3 years to complete the current orders delivery.
+And that too when we are not counting the ongoing bookings.
+Tesla had to build a new Gigafactory just to cater the battery supply for the Model 3.

+##### Range
+Any electric car has that essential mileage issue, given the limited infrastructure to charge the electric cars.
+Simply put, you can refill your gasoline car if it runs dry, but the chances of charging your electric car in case of dried up batteries would be immensely low.
+Tesla, on the other hand, promises to be a game changer here.
+Elon Musk has promised that the new Model 3 will have a mileage of 215 miles (350 kms) for the base version.
+Get yourself a higher variant with a bigger battery and you will get an all-electric range of 300 miles (480 kms).
+That’s a highly respectable number for any electric car in the market today, and this is what gives the Tesla cars an edge over the other electric car manufacturers.
+Tesla Motors’ mass-market Model 3 electric cars are seen in this handout picture from Tesla Motors on March 31, 2016.
+(Image: Reuters/Tesla Motors/Handout) Tesla Motors’ mass-market Model 3 electric cars are seen in this handout picture from Tesla Motors (Image: Reuters)

+##### Acceleration
+A fast electric car is a rare breed.
+We have an exception of the Formula E championship, but then those cars use extremely expensive technology, that can’t be replicated in a mass-produced car.
+Because a fast electric car will drain the battery too fast, leaving you searching for charging stations.
+But the Tesla cars are a different league altogether.
+The new Model 3 promises to run 0-100 kmph in 5.7 seconds.
+It has a Ludacris mode too, that will push the Model 3 from standstill to 100 in under 3 seconds.

+##### Autopilot mode
+Believe it or not, autonomous driving is a part of today’s cars and the autonomous cars will soon be part of our daily transport system.
+Tesla’s Autopilot is arguably the most advanced autonomous-driving system available today.
+And the Tesla Model 3 will come equipped with this high-tech Autopilot system which relies on eight cameras providing 360-degree visibility around the car.
+It has a 250-metre range and also 12 ultrasonic sensors to detect obstacles, other vehicles and even pedestrians.
+Tesla is working to make this system, still, it’s the best system yet.
+Tesla provide yearly updates to the system that can be downloaded into each and every Tesla car’s brain; irrespective of their model year.

+##### India Launch
+The coolest thing, though, is that the Model 3 will mark the Tesla’s debut in India.
+We are not sure when and how it will happen, but Elon Musk is in talks with the government to set up a base in the country.
+Also, given the price of the international spec model, Indian model could very well be priced close to Rs 35 Lakhs, making it a worthy buy in this price range.